hudanmin/vo2test/README.md

 The simulation is based on an event loop, 1 second in real life equals 1 year in the simulation.

+There is no final goal to reach.
+The goal is that the simulation works.

 ## Rules